VlachosGroup/openmkm/docs/ck_conversion.md

 However the script used for conversion can fail some times.
 Here are some steps you can take to overcome those issues.

 1. Try to use *<OpenMKM_Root>/scripts/ck2htrct.py* in place of ck2cti.
 2. Read the error messages and remove the failing parts and rerun.
    Add the missing parts manually.
-3. Lateral interactions can be input eiter in CTI/XML file.
+3. Lateral interactions can be input either in CTI/XML file.
 Use CTI to specify the lateral interactions and use the supplied script [*<OpenMKM_Root>/scripts/ctmlwriter.py*][ctml_writer] to get the XML file.